Poor Mans Burnt Ends

 Instructions

 - After two total hours on the smoker, check the internal temperature of the burnt ends.
-If they read between 165°-175°F, remove from the smoker.
-Otherwise, continue to smoke and spritz until that internal temperature is hit.
+If they read between 165°, remove from the smoker.
+Otherwise, continue to smoke and spritz until they reach 165ºF.

-- After two hours, remove the pan from the smoker and check the internal temperature.
-If it has reached 205°F and the burnt ends are squishy, they are done.
-Otherwise, return the pan to the smoker until the meat reaches the correct temperature and texture.
+- Place the covered pan back on the smoker for another two hours.
+After the two-hour mark, remove the pan and carefully open the foil.
+Check the temps of a selection of cubes with the instant-read thermometer.
+If the cubes are around 205°F and are squishy, they are done.
+Otherwise, seal the foil again and return the pan to the smoker until the meat reaches the proper temperature and texture.

 - Once the burnt ends are done, remove the pan from the smoker and let rest for 10-15 minutes, then serve!